Stanford marshmallow experiment: Overall results

 The three separate experiments demonstrate a number of significant findings.
 The effective delay of gratification depends heavily on the cognitive avoidance or suppression of the reward objects while waiting for them to be delivered.
 Additionally, when the children thought about the absent rewards, it was just as difficult to delay gratification as when the reward items were directly in front of them.
 Conversely, when the children in the experiment waited for the reward and it was not visibly present, they were able to wait longer and attain the preferred reward.
 The Stanford marshmallow experiment is important because it demonstrated that effective delay is not achieved by merely thinking about something other than what we want, but rather, it depends on suppressive and avoidance mechanisms that reduce frustration.

-The frustration of waiting for a desired reward is demonstrated nicely by the authors when describing the behavior of the children.
-"They made up quiet songs...hid their head in their arms, pounded the floor with their feet, fiddled playfully and teasingly with the signal bell, verbalized the contingency...prayed to the ceiling, and so on.
+The frustration of waiting for a desired reward is demonstrated by the authors when describing the behavior of the children.
+"They made up quiet songs ... hid their head in their arms, pounded the floor with their feet, fiddled playfully and teasingly with the signal bell, verbalized the contingency ... prayed to the ceiling, and so on.
 In one dramatically effective self-distraction technique, after obviously experiencing much agitation, a little girl rested her head, sat limply, relaxed herself, and proceeded to fall sound asleep."